Frictional torque affects the free-

-As for lubrication, instrument oils will often produce lower torque levels especially at very low speeds but the difference between these and many low torque greases is actually very small, particularly if a low grease fill is used.
-A standard low torque grease such as Multemp SRL grease may give an increase of only 20 percent over an Aeroshell 12 oil.
-This can drop to under 5 percent for very low torque greases if a low (e.g 10 to 20 percent) fill is used.
+As for lubrication, instrument oils will often produce lower torque levels especially at very low speeds but the difference between these and many low torque greases can be quite small, particularly if a low grease fill is used.
 High viscosity lubricants can significantly increase bearing torque due to greater lubricant drag.
 Torque levels for a greased bearing are briefly higher to start with as the grease takes a short time to "run in" or be distributed inside the bearing.
 Contact seals will greatly increase the torque figures.
 The effort required to rotate a bearing from rest (starting torque) is slightly greater than the effort required to keep it rotating (running torque).

 Radial ball bearings: 0.5 x 0.0015 x radial load in Newtons* x bearing bore (mm)

 Axial ball bearings: 0.5 x 0.0013 x axial load in Newtons* x bearing bore (mm)